 What hours is the Nature Center open?

-The Nature Center is closed to the general public in winter except for outreach programming.
+The Nature Center is closed to the general public in winter except for outreach and special programming.
 However, the Botanical Garden trails are open every day during daylight hours.
 Admission to both the Nature Center and Botanical Garden is free.

 What is the history of the Nature Center?

 The Highlands Nature Center, which is housed in the Clark Foreman Museum Building, is currently a program of the Highlands Biological Station, an inter-institutional center of the University of North Carolina.
 HBS also includes the Biological Laboratory, whose major focus is graduate education and research, and the Botanical Garden.
 But it hasn’t always been so.

 Clark Foreman and other leading citizens of Highlands pushed for the establishment of a museum of natural history, which came into being in 1927.
 In 1930 the institution was formally incorporated as the Highlands Museum and Biological Laboratory.
 Originally housed as an annex to the Hudson Library, the first public library in the state of NC, a new home was built in 1930 and named the Sam T. Weyman Memorial Laboratory.
 The building that presently houses the Nature Center was constructed between 1939 and 1941 by the Works Progress Administration (similar to the Civilian Conservation Corps and also part of Roosevelt’s New Deal).
 Native granite from the Highlands Quarry was used, and the wood is wormy chestnut salvaged from the nearby national forest.
 The amphitheater behind the Nature Center was also constructed at this time.
 Following a renovation in 2001, the Nature Center now offers exhibits and year-round educational programming to regional schools.